johnzimmerman/cumulus/README.md

 Cumulus is a Python script for executing cryptocurrency purchases through the Coinbase Advanced Trade API.
 Users specify their desired crypto allocations in a YAML configuration file, and the script executes the purchases according to these preferences.
 When combined with a task scheduler (like cron), this script can be used to implement a dollar-cost averaging (DCA) strategy.

+## Why Use Coinbase's Advanced Trade?

+Trading through Advanced Trade instead of the traditional Coinbase UI results in significant fee savings.

+Assume a **$10 weekly investment over a year:**

+Coinbase UI: $51.48 in fees/year (9.9% per transaction)
+Advanced Trade: $6.24 in fees/year (1.2% per transaction)

+While the Coinbase UI provides convenience with built-in DCA features, using this script with Advanced Trade can reduce fees by approximately 87.9%.
+Over a year, this savings on a $10 weekly investment is equivalent to getting 5 extra weeks of investing for free!

+### Notes

+1. All fees and charges are subject to change, and it is recommended to review the most up-to-date fee information on the Coinbase platform.
+2. The previous calculations assume you don't have a Coinbase One subscription.

 ## Getting started

 ### Create an API Key